The Most Hated Man In College Football May Not Be Who You Think

 While his actions up to this point would more than solidify him as a villain, it was at Arkansas where Petrino saw his most public display of dastardliness.
 Coming off yet another trip to a high-profile bowl, Petrino was in a motorcycle accident.
 He had reported he was alone, but in fact, it was found out he was with his mistress whom he had hired over other qualified candidates in the Razorback athletic department.

-Jeff Long, the Athletic Director, had no choice but to let him go.
+Jeff Long, the athletic director, had no choice but to let him go.
 This left players including NFL running back Knile Davis in shock.

 After sitting out a season, Petrino was hired at Western Kentucky.
 Despite a huge buyout, Petrino bolted for shockingly enough Louisville after just a single season.

-With his past behind him and a Heisman Trophy winner at the helm, it would make since that Petrino could finally rid himself of controversy.
+With his past behind him and a Heisman Trophy winner at the helm, it would make sense that Petrino could finally rid himself of controversy.
 Unfortunately, while the Cardinals prepared for the Citrus Bowl, Petrino found himself knee-deep in allegations of unfair play.
 It surrounded their game with Wake Forest earlier in the season.

 A Wake Forest game plan with special formations was found in the Louisville dressing room.
 It was presented to the offensive coordinator for Louisville.
 It turns out it was provided by a Wake Forest announcer.
 On Mike and Mike in the Morning, Bobby Petrino denied any knowledge of the plan despite the fact he works closely with the offense.
 SB Nation seems to think otherwise.